makotodejima/fi/README.md

 - don't mind setting up free Postgres DB on Heroku you can use it too.

-I am hosting "Notion API Worker" myself using Cloudflare, on order to access Notion table data from cli. (https://notion-api.mkd.workers.dev).
+I am hosting "Notion API Worker" myself using Cloudflare, in order to access Notion table data from cli. (https://notion-api.mkd.workers.dev).
 This is a neat tool that allows you to access your Notion content, created by [these nice people](https://github.com/splitbee/notion-api-worker)

 See the [documentation](https://github.com/splitbee/notion-api-worker) for how to set the token for private pages.
 For public pages there's no need for authorization.